klaudsol/klaudsol-cms/README.md

 # klaudsol-cms
 A Headless and Serverless CMS (Content Management System).
 Welcome to the future. 👽👾🛸

-* Great headless and serverless alternative to WordPress and Strapi.
+* A great headless and serverless alternative to WordPress and Strapi.
 * Serverless - stop worrying about servers, uptime, devops, and deployment.
   * Just keep coding - *it will just work*.
   * No more support calls on weekends and midnights.